 The following section provides a comparison of the participation and associated expenditures in BAWSCA's Core and Subscription Programs each year since FY 2001-02.
-In FY 2021-22, overall expenditures increased by 38% from the previous fiscal year.
-The main reason for this increase is due to the uptick in rebates issued, several new agencies joining the suite of water conservation subscription programs, and the introduction of two new rebate programs.
-In comparison to the \$147,243 expended in FY 2001-02, when BAWSCA first began offering regional programs, total expenditures are currently up by 670%, reflecting the increased focus on water conservation among the BAWSCA member agencies.
+In FY 2022-23, overall expenditures increased by 34% from the previous fiscal year.
+The main reason for this increase is due to a large uptick in Lawn Be Gone rebates issued and increased participation and activity in the Water Loss Management Program.
+In comparison to the \$147,243 expended in FY 2001-02, when BAWSCA first began offering regional programs, total expenditures are currently up by 866%, reflecting the increased focus on water conservation among the BAWSCA member agencies.
 BAWSCA will continue to evaluate the effectiveness of each of its conservation program offerings as part of its Regional Water Conservation Program management.

 Many of BAWSCA's subscription conservation programs saw an increase in agency and customer participation nearly across the board.
-The launch of the Irrigation Harware Rebate Program as well as the Residential Self-Audit Tool Program contributed to this increase in program activity.
-Due to continued dry conditions in FY 2021-22, coupled with the SFPUC's call for voluntary water use reduction beginning in November of 2021, BAWSCA's member agencies sought additional involvement in BAWSCA's suite of conservation programs to promote the wise use of water and offer incentives for their residents' water conservation efforts.
-BAWSCA's rebate programs, including the Lawn Be Gone Program, and Rain Barrel Rebate program have increased compared to last year, with the largest uptick in participation attributed to the Rain Barrel Rebate Program.
+The addition of Alameda County Water District to the Lawn Be Gone!
+Program drastically increased participation rates.
+Additionally, more agencies participated in the Water Loss Management Program and requested additional services throughout the fiscal year.
+Although conditions were wetter than normal in FY 2022-23, BAWSCA's member agencies sought additional involvement in BAWSCA's suite of conservation programs to promote the wise use of water as the drought declaration had not yet been lifted.
+BAWSCA's rebate programs, including the Lawn Be Gone Program, the Irrigation Hardware Rebate Program and Rain Barrel Rebate program have increased compared to last year, with the largest uptick in participation attributed to the Lawn Be Gone!
+Program.

 The launch of BAWSCA's two most recent programs exemplified further agency interest to provide their residents with additional resources to achieve higher levels of conservation.
-Compared to FY 2014-15, the first year of the last drought, conservation program expenditures are almost equal.
-This is primarily due to the increase in program offerings, the regional call for the wise use of water, the SFPUC's call for voluntary water use reduction, and enhanced promotion of BAWSCA programs during dry years.
+Both the Irrigation Hardware Rebate program and the Residential Self-Audit Tool Program saw increased participation in their second year.
+Compared to FY 2014-15, the first year of the last drought, conservation program expenditures are 34% greater.
+This is primarily due to the increase in program offerings, the regional call for the wise use of water, the SFPUC's call for voluntary water use reduction, and enhanced promotion of BAWSCA programs during times of drought.

 Table 2-1, Table 2-2, and Table 2-3 detail the level of participation, as measured by member agency funding, for each Core and Subscription water conservation measure.
-Table 2-1 presents the annual BAWSCA Water Conservation Program budgets since FY 2001-02.
+Table 2-I presents the annual BAWSCA Water Conservation Program budgets since FY 2001-02.
 Table 2-2 shows BAWSCA's regional Core Water Conservation Program summary since FY 2005-06.
-Table 2-3 shows select BAWSCA program expenditures from FY 2011-12 through FY 2021-22.
+Table 2-3 shows select BAWSCA program expenditures from FY 2011-12 through FY 2022-23.

-Member Agency Support for BAWSCA's Water E. Conservation Programs
+E. Member Agency Support for BAWSCA's Water Conservation Programs